ShredEagle/snacman/src/libs/snac-renderer/snac-renderer/doc/README.md

 The question is which level is **Renderer**, is it low level with something like a scene-aware renderer building on top?

-## Trying to describre the problem
+## Trying to describe the problem

 My current view, in essence a renderer is two things:
 * an API allowing clients to render frames of their own composition.
 * an implementation providing the API and rendering with the best speed and quality it can provide.

 A lot of tension exists in providing a good API, not exposing too much while allowing clients to customize rendering (e.g. custom materials and effects), provided by an efficient implementation.

 ### Frame graphs